Calibrated Explanations: with Uncertainty Information and Counterfactuals: Presentation of Calibrated Explanations

 Regular CE explanations are similar to LIME explanations in several ways.
-First, every feature has a corresponding conditional rule that identifies the condition under which the weight is defined.
-Secondly, every rule has a corresponding feature weight, which is defined in such a way that the weight minus the probability achieved if the rule condition is broken results in the probability of the instances covered by the rule.
+First, every feature has a corresponding conditional rule that identifies the condition under which the weight is defined (written out at the left side of the plot).
+Secondly, every rule has a corresponding feature weight, which is defined in such a way that the weight plus the probability achieved if the rule condition is broken results in the probability of the instance covered by the rule.
 As a consequence, the meaning of the rule and the weight it produces can be unambiguously understood.

-Figure~\ref{fig:CE_reg_mean_Diab} shows a regular CE plot from the diabetes data set with a low calibrated probability estimate of about $0.11$ for the positive class, indicating that the patient should be classified as \textit{non-diabetic} (shown by the two bars at the top).
-The main plot visualizes the feature weights, with the solid black line at $0$ indicating the calibrated probability estimate.
-Among the different features, three features clearly move the prediction towards a lower likelihood of diabetes based on that the feature values are within the rules.
-In the given example, the feature \textit{Pregnancies} influence the prediction the most, with a weight of $0.15$ in favour of \textit{non-diabetic}, as long as the feature value stays below $6.5$. \textit{BMI} and \textit{insulin} are the second and third most influential features, where the low BMI and insulin both influence the prediction towards \textit{non-diabetic} with about $0.11$.
-Since the prediction estimate is about $0.9$, it is not probable that any of the features can change the prediction drastically towards a change to diabetes.
-The values of all features are also well below the rule boundaries, further increasing the trustworthiness of the prediction of the patient being non-diabetic.
+Figure~\ref{fig:CE_reg_mean_Diab} shows a regular CE plot from the diabetes data set with a calibrated probability estimate of about $0.6$ for the positive class, indicating that the patient should be classified as \textit{diabetic} (shown by the two bars at the top).
+The main plot visualizes the feature weights, centered at the solid black line at $0$, which corresponds to the calibrated probability estimate $p$ for the positive class, indicated by the solid line in the \textit{P(y=Diabetic)} bar.
+Among the different features, one feature clearly contribute positively towards the patient being \textit{diabetic} whereas the remaining three features contribute towards the patient being \textit{non-diabetic}.
+In the given example, the feature \textit{Glucose} influence the prediction the most, with a weight of $0.11$ in favour of \textit{diabetic}, as long as the feature value stays above $106.5$. \textit{Age} and \textit{Pregnancies} are the second and third most influential features, where the low age and the number of pregnancies being less than $6.5$ both influence the prediction towards \textit{non-diabetic} with about $0.07$. \textit{BloodPressure} is the fourth feature that is identified as having an impact on the prediction, also favoring \textit{non-diabetic}.
+The ambiguous prediction, with fairly eevn probability estimates, can be understood from the fact that the weights point in opposite directions.